We partner with shelters and transitional living programs in Washington, D.C. (We are not a shelter.)

 - Playtime Program: 6:45 – 8:15 p.m. on Mondays and Wednesdays.
 For ages 6 months-7.

 - Preteen Program: 6:45 – 8:15 p.m. on Tuesdays and Thursdays.
 For ages 8-12.

 Days Inn Overflow Shelter, 2700 New York Ave., NE.
 On-site parking is available, and carpool is available from Rhode Island Ave-Brentwood and NoMa-Gallaudet U New York Ave. metro stations.

 - Playtime Program: 6:45 – 8:15 p.m. on Mondays and Thursdays.
 For ages 2-7.

 The District uses motels across the city as overflow shelter space; more than 1,000 children live in shelter overflow motels in D.C.

 Statistic – The National Center on Family Homelessness

-1.6 million American children, or one in 45 children, are experiencing homelessness in a year.
-As of 2012, according to the U.S. Department of Housing and Urban Development, families have come to represent 38 percent of the homeless population nationally.
+2.5 million American children, or one in thirty children, experience homelessness in a year.
+As of 2016, according to the US Department of Housing and Urban Development, families have come to represent 35 percent of the homeless population nationally.